How to shoot S-LOG with Sony PXW-FS7?

-You recording more information and see if you want to use it or not later.
+You are recording more information and will decide later if you want to use it or not.
 Shooting large resolution as 4K let you have more room for re-framing or stabilizing your footage.
-With S-Log, it a bit the same; You record more of the highlight and shadows and see is you may want to change the exposure later.
+With S-Log, it’s a bit the same; You record more of the highlight and shadows and see is you may want to change the exposure later.
 It works a bit the same than shooting raw.
 The main difference is that raw takes a lot of space in your memory card, where S log tried to keep all acceptable.
 There are less latitude than in raw, but way less space also, and it can be done without any external recorder.

 Why this name?

-S log stand for Sony Log, You have also C log for canon and so on.
+S-log stand for Sony Log, You have also C-Log for canon, D-Log for DJI camera and so on.
 The principle is the same even if I will be talking here only about using it on a Sony FS7 camera.
 LOG stand for logarithmic as the shape of the mathematical calculation the camera need to do, have this S logarithmic shape .

 How does it work?

 Screens on you TV or your computer actually did not follow the fast development your camera sensor; you can record more information than your TV can display.
-This may change with HDR TV, but for now, let keep it with regular TV/computer screen audience.
-Again, a bit like watching a Full HD video on a lower resolution screen, the picture look great, but you can’t tell the difference cause your screen is not able to display it.
+This may change with HDR TV and preview screen, but for now; let keep it with regular TV/computer screen audience.
+Again, a bit like watching a Full HD video on a lower resolution screen, the picture look great, but you can’t tell the difference cause your screen is not able to display all of it.

 You camera sensor can see at the same time in the dark and in the very bright area of your picture, but your TV have a limited range and simply can’t display it.
 Shooting “log” try to keep all in one and let you choose in post which part of the picture you would like to keep.
 So the dark areas change to dark grey areas, when your highlights are getting bright grey.
 At the end, all looks a bit the same grey (!) and in some way, very hard during your shooting to know what you are doing and if the exposure is right.
-Also, if your client is behind you back, he will quickly ask you what’s going on with your camera.
+Doing focus pulling on a non graded EVF is quite difficult.
+Also, if your client is behind you back, he will quickly ask you what’s going on with your camera as all looks lavish.

 To keep it simple, let says that your camera try to get any possible information at the same time with a screen not able to see it all; not easy.